 17.3.18 Town guided walks 11a.m.
 They start from the Curtis Museum/the Cairn.
 If you have never done this come and learn about the fascinating history of our Town. £3 for adults and 50p for children.
 Book on 01420 85057 or just turn up!

-The Society are setting up a new group to tackle specific community issues such as any new proposals for the Community Association involving the Centre, Assembly Rooms and any new building on the Coors site.
-If you are interested in the group then send us an email (firstname.lastname@example.org)
+New Community Group.
+The Society have set up a new group to tackle specific community issues such as any new proposals for the Community Association involving the Centre, Assembly Rooms and any new building on the Coors site.
+If you are interested in the group then send us an email (email@example.com)

 Alton’s Wey Walk.
 The plans to provide a path and route from Will Hall farm development to Kings Pond has received a major boost with a £15,000 grant towards the Wey Walk project.
 Since our previous posting we have learnt that the plan is to use this grant to pay for items such as the signage for the proposed route